Growth and Optimization

 SAP Concur |

-It’s not just the biggest businesses that can benefit from artificial intelligence (AI) and automation, greater productivity, a better employee experience, and improved security.
-With the right approach, solutions, and technology provider, companies of all sizes can achieve these benefits.
+Businesses don’t need to be large to benefit from artificial intelligence (AI) and automation.
+With the right approach, solutions, and technology provider, companies of all sizes can improve productivity, the employee experience, and security.

-Those are among the insights shared in a recent SAP Concur-sponsored IDC Analyst Connection, Take Action: Five Top IT Questions at SMBs and How to Address Them Now.
-In the paper, Katie Evans, IDC’s worldwide research director, small and medium business markets, draws on her expertise and experience to provide answers and steps companies can take to level the technology playing field.
+These insights are shared in an SAP Concur-sponsored IDC Analyst Connection: Take Action: Five Top IT Questions at SMBs and How to Address Them Now.
+In the paper, Katie Evans, IDC’s worldwide research director, small and medium business markets, outlines actions companies can take to help level the technology playing field.

 IDC analyst and researcher Katie Evans describes how businesses can successfully adopt AI, boost productivity and employee engagement, ease implementation, and more.